The Employment Law Review: India

 Various labour laws (both central and state) require an employer to maintain registers and records of attendance, wages and other matters relating to its employees and to keep them at the employer's premises.
 However, these laws do not differentiate between employees on the basis of their nationality.
 Hence, the employer is required to maintain the requisite details of foreign workers in its registers and records, as per the applicable provisions of labour laws.

-Although there is no restriction on the number of foreign workers who can be brought to India to work for an Indian employer, they would require valid employment visas, which are issued to foreigners who are skilled professionals and technicians, technical experts, senior executives, and the like.
+Although there is no restriction on the number of foreign workers who can be brought to India to work for an Indian employer, they would require valid employment visas, which are issued to foreigners who are skilled professionals and technicians, technical experts, senior executives and the like.
 An employment visa will generally not be granted for jobs for which qualified Indians are available and which are routine, ordinary, secretarial or clerical in nature.

-Inn general, there is no restriction on the length of a foreign worker's assignment.
+In general, there is no restriction on the length of a foreign worker's assignment.
 However, the presence of the worker in India is dependent on the length of the employment visa issued by the government.
 Depending on the nature of the project or job to be undertaken by a foreign worker in India, the employment visa may be valid for up to five years.

 As per the immigration laws, the government has unrestricted powers to regulate the movement and presence of foreigners in India.
 An employment visa is issued from the country of origin, or from the country of domicile of the foreigner where he or she has resided for more than two years.
-However, an employment visa can be subsequently extended beyond its initial term in India, once a year, for up to 10 years.
+However, an employment visa can be extended subsequently beyond its initial term in India, once a year, for up to 10 years.

 The income received by a foreign worker from an Indian employer, irrespective of the place of receipt of the money, will be considered as income earned in India and will be taxable in the hands of the foreign worker.
 As per Indian income tax laws, the Indian employer is obliged to pay withholding tax to the income tax authority.
 In addition, the employer is required to pay the requisite social security contribution (provident fund), if applicable, and any other contractual benefits, as agreed between the parties in the employment contract.